 As users scroll downward, they experience the sensation of sinking beneath the water's surface.
 The background transitions from light pastels to deeper water tones, while the audio deepens to match the descent.

 Users find themselves in a murky, immersive underwater space filled with floating lotus images.
-The challenge is to find the "real" lotus among the fakes to fill the second slot, with subtle animations mimicking water currents to enhance the dreamlike atmosphere.
+The challenge is to find the "real" lotus among the fakes to fill the second slot.

 At the deepest layer, schools of fish swim by as Monet's quotes drift through the space.
 The final lotus reveals itself only on hover, encouraging users to explore and engage with the text and environment.

 Upon completing the lotus collection, the screen pixelates and prompts users to scroll outwards, revealing Monet's Bridge over a Pond of Water Lilies.
-This final transition connects their journey back to the source artwork, with a restart lotus floating at the bottom for replaying the experience.
+This final transition connects their journey back to the source artwork.